 The Commission recognizes that there are violations of minor safety or environmental concern that are below Severity Level IV violations and below violations associated with Green SDP findings.
 These minor violations are not assigned a severity level categorization nor an SDP color assessment.

 The manner in which a violation is dispositioned is intended to reflect the seriousness of the violation and the circumstances involved.

 Given their limited risk significance, minor violations are not subject to enforcement action and are not normally described in inspection reports.
 However, minor violations, like all violations, must be corrected.

 Severity Level IV violations and violations associated with Green SDP findings make up the majority of all other violations identified in the nuclear industry.
-Provided certain criteria in Section VI.A of the Enforcement Policy are met, the NRC will normally disposition these Severity Level IV violations and violations associated with Green SDP findings as Non-Cited Violations (NCVs).
+Provided certain criteria in Section 2.3.2 of the Enforcement Policy are met, the NRC will normally disposition these Severity Level IV violations and violations associated with Green SDP findings as Non-Cited Violations (NCVs).
 NCVs are documented in inspection reports (or inspection records for some materials licensees) to establish public records of the violations, but are not cited in NOVs which normally require written responses from licensees.
 Dispositioning violations in this manner does not eliminate the NRC's emphasis on compliance with requirements nor the importance of maintaining safety.
 Licensees are still responsible for maintaining safety and compliance and must take steps to address corrective actions for these violations.
 This approach for violations that have low risk significance is consistent with the agency's performance goals.